-The Ethics Committee is formed of lay persons, and apart from the re-imbursement of their expenses, they have no financial association with, or commercial interest in the Alliance.
+The Ethics Committee is formed of lay persons that have no association with the Alliance, and apart from the re-imbursement of their paid expenses, they have no financial association with, or other interest in the Alliance.
 The Ethics Committee exists to examine issues raised about the Alliance itself, or its personnel.